alal29/2026-NVIDIA/README.md

 For any questions or additional assistance using Brev, see the [Brev Console Reference](https://docs.nvidia.com/brev/latest/console.html) or reach out to the NVIDIA team on discord.

+## Submitting Instructions and Deadlines

+> **By 11am eastern time on Sat Jan 31: Team Intent** The Project Lead should fork this repository and share the link along with the team member's discord names with the judges in a DM on discord (do not post to the Discord channel unless you want all the other participants to see your work).

+> **By 10pm eastern on Sat Jan 31, Phase 1 is due.
+Submit what you have finished by that point to have your work assessed for access to your team credits.

+> **By 10am eastern on Sun Feb 1, Phase 2 is due.** The Project Lead should ensure that the forked repository contains all of the deliverables and should DM the judges to confirm their project completion.
+Judges will use the forked repository for grading.

+Please see the [Deliverables Checklist](/team-submissions/README.md) in the team-submissions folder for more information about the evaluation criteria of each deliverable.

 ## Resources
 ### CUDA-Q